 The Rifles formed in February 2007 following the merger of four infantry regiments.

 They are one of the British Army's largest infantry regiments, comprised of five regular battalions and three reserve battalions.

-Prince Philip has been the honorary head of the regiment since its formation and he has served as Colonel-in-Chief of antecedent and forming regiments which now make up the Rifles since 1953, when he was appointed Colonel-in-Chief of The Wiltshire Regiment (Duke of Edinburgh's).
+Prince Philip had been the honorary head of the regiment since its formation and served as Colonel-in-Chief of antecedent and forming regiments which now make up the Rifles since 1953, when he was appointed Colonel-in-Chief of The Wiltshire Regiment (Duke of Edinburgh's).